imasters11/riddler_bits/README.md

 # riddler_bits
-place to store some come I write for 538 riddler
+place to store some code I write for 538 riddler